Learn how you can become a spiritual director at our Open House event →

 But the real test of learning is the school of life.
 In 2008 when Kristi and I were wrestling over whether or not to start a nonprofit ministry to pastors Dallas said to us, “You know how to hear God’s voice.”
 To have our mentor strongly affirm our connection to the Spirit of Jesus gave us great confidence.
 And yet sometimes when we’ve thought we heard God speak we later realized that we didn’t.

 In this article I share the key insights (from my study notes) that we’ve learned on Hearing God — from the Bible, Dallas Willard, and especially from walking with Jesus through daily life.
-I’ve shared this material in seminary classes and on a weeklong retreat that Kristi and I led for a group pastors and their wives.
-Currently we share this teaching in week four of our two-year TLC certificate program in “Spiritual Formation and Soul Care Ministry.”
+I’ve shared this material in seminary classes and currently we share this teaching in our Soul Shepherding Institute Retreats and two-year Certificate in Spiritual Direction Training Program.

 Three main sections follow: